Marathon: How to Claim Twitch Drops and Link Bungie to Twitch

 Step 3: Claim each reward in Twitch before expecting it in Marathon

-This is the step players miss most often.
-Unlocking a reward tier is not the same as receiving it.
+This is the step players miss most.
+Hitting a watch-time tier is not the same as receiving the reward.
 When a Drop reaches its required watch time, open your Twitch Drops Inventory and press Claim for that reward.
-If the campaign has multiple tiers, repeat that for each one as it unlocks.
+With multiple tiers, repeat that for each one as it unlocks.

-Several public guides specifically note that unclaimed rewards may not appear in Marathon until they are claimed on Twitch.
-In other words, watch time alone is not enough.
-If you leave Twitch without claiming, you may think the reward is bugged when it is really just sitting unredeemed in your inventory.
+Unclaimed rewards do not appear in Marathon until you claim them on Twitch.
+Watch time alone is not enough.
+If you leave Twitch without claiming, the reward sits unredeemed in your inventory and looks bugged when it is not.

-After claiming, Marathon usually receives the entitlement through Bungie’s standard account system rather than through a separate manual code redemption page.
-In practical terms, that means you should relaunch the game or return to the title screen, let the account sync, then check the relevant inventory or customization area for the cosmetic or weapon skin.
+After you claim, Marathon receives the entitlement through Bungie’s standard account system — there is no separate manual code redemption page.
+Relaunch the game or return to the title screen, let the account sync, then check the relevant inventory or customization area for the cosmetic or weapon skin.

-Delivery is often quick, but public reporting says it can sometimes take 24 to 48 hours.
+Delivery is often quick, but it can take up to 48 hours after you claim.
 If the reward does not show up immediately, that delay alone does not mean the Drop failed.

 🎮